GhaziDev/Save-The-Princess-Turn-Based-Text-Game/README.md

 **UPDATES:**(28/6/2020)

-Added new file ``Output_Unbuffering.py`` in case some people would have delay in priniting the output.
+->Added new file ``Output_Unbuffering.py`` in case some people would have delay in priniting the output.

-Enhanced CLI look of the game, it look much better now,i might edit it more later.
+->Enhanced CLI look of the game, it look much better now,i might edit it more later.

 **->This Project was created from my imagination, any advice or any criticism is welcomed.**